-The variance between actual and budgeted revenues for the Special Revenue Low & Moderate Housing Fund was a positive \$13,293.
+The variance between actual and budgeted revenues for the Special Revenue Low & Moderate Housing Fund was a positive \$17,989.

-Tax increment revenue and interest earnings of \$294,368 were budgeted for the Capital Projects Fund, but these revenues were allocated to the Debt Service Fund, so as to reduce the deficit fund balance in the Debt Service Fund and accumulate cash for future loan payments.
+Tax increment revenue and interest earnings of \$389,368 were budgeted for the Capital Projects Fund, but a portion of these revenues was allocated to the Debt Service Fund, so as to eliminate the deficit fund balance in the Debt Service Fund and accumulate cash for future loan payments.

-The budgeted principal payment of \$209,000 in the Debt Service Fund did not occur; however, the Agency paid \$125,385 to the City for prior years' interest owed on advances.
-This amount included \$94,985 for the Debt Service Fund and \$30,400 for the Capital Projects Fund.
-The Special Projects expenditures were significantly below budget because the anticipated construction of a traffic signal light in the redevelopment area did not occur.
+The budgeted principal payment of \$115,000 in the Debt Service Fund did not occur; however, principal payment of \$100,000 was made to the City out of the Capital Projects Fund.
+The Agency paid \$40,175 to the City for prior year's interest owed on advances.
+This amount included \$19,735 for the Debt Service Fund and \$20,440 for the Capital Projects Fund.